divergentti/palindrome_game/README.md

 - **Scoring System**: Scores are calculated based on palindrome length and a "sense score" (semantic validity).
 Bonus points are awarded for known palindromes.
 - **Feedback and Suggestions**: Provides detailed feedback on whether the input is a palindrome, suggests extensions, and shows similar palindromes from the pre-generated dataset.
 - **Visualization**: Displays a histogram of palindrome lengths from the pre-generated dataset, with a marker indicating the length of the current input.
-- **Pre-Generated Palindromes**: Includes a dataset of over 31,000 palindromes generated using `initializer.py` from English verbs, nouns, adjectives, and book texts.
+- **Pre-Generated Palindromes**: Includes a dataset of over 31,000 palindromes generated using `initializer.py` from English verbs, nouns, adjectives, and book texts, stored in `palindromes.json` in the root directory.
 - **Menu Options**: Access game instructions, inspect palindromes, visualize distributions, view player stats, and adjust settings (e.g., number of matching palindromes to show).

-## Installation from sources and generating palindromes
+## Installation

 ### Prerequisites